ruitaiS/vybLab/readme.md

 	process(data_path, train_file, test_file, output_path)
 Takes the image pixel data csv files and pickles them for faster access.

 Each line in the csv file has 785 entries.
-The first is the label for the image (a digit from 0-9), and the remaining 784 each represent the grayscale value from 0 to 255 of a single pixel in a 28 by 28 image.
-We place the labels into a separate list, and we re-scale the pixel values to range from 0.01 to 1 instead.
+The first is the label for the image -an integer from 0-9 for digits in the mnist dataset, and 0-25 for letters in the emnist dataset.
+The remaining 784 each represent the grayscale value from 0 to 255 of a single pixel in a 28 by 28 image.
+We place the labels into a separate list, and we re-scale the pixel values to range from 0.01 to 1.
+The results are stored in `pickled_mnist.pkl` and `pickled_emnist.pkl` for the mnist and emnist datasets respectively.

 ## convert.py*
 	convert(imgf, labelf, outf, n)